SeanShui/CCh-GAN-Using-Only-25Ch/README.md

-# ChFontGAN25: Chinese Handwritten Style Transfer Using Only 25 Target
+# ChFontGAN25: Chinese Handwritten Style Transfer Using Only 25 Target Examples

 ## Abstract